voxel51/fiftyone/docs/user_guide/index.rst

        .limit(5)
    )

-.. rubric:: :doc:`Exporting a Dataset <export_dataset>`
+.. rubric:: :doc:`Exporting datasets <export_dataset>`

-Export your `Dataset` to disk in any number of formats:
+Export your dataset to disk in any number of formats.

 .. code-block:: python

     dataset.export(export_dir, dataset_type=fo.types.COCODetectionDataset)

-.. rubric:: :doc:`Visualizing Datasets in the App <app>`
+.. rubric:: :doc:`Visualizing datasets in the App <app>`

-Visualize your `Dataset` in the FiftyOne App and see your changes in real time.
+Visualize your dataset in the FiftyOne App and visualize your changes to it in real-time.

 .. image:: ../images/dog.png
    :alt: App